grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 RUN certutil -d sql:/home/nonroot/.pki/nssdb -A -n internal-root-ca -t C -i /usr/local/share/ca-certificates/rootCA.crt
 ```

-## My panels are squished in the PDF export
+## Distorted panels in the PDF export

-You have likely configured Grafana to use the old PDF rendering engine by
+This is most commonly caused by using the old PDF rendering engine in Grafana.
-setting `newPDFRendering` to `false`.
-Consider removing the override, or
+To identify whether this applies to you, check whether the `newPDFRendering`
-explicitly set it to `true` to fix this.
+feature flag has been explicitly set to `false` in Grafana's configuration.

+To solve this problem, remove the feature toggle override.